Access & Preservation

 |Judy Jungels, Conservator.|

-The Conservation Department’s current facility of 5,000 square feet includes a photographic studio, a reference library, offices, and a working laboratory.
-Prior public and private funds (i.e. the National Endowment for the Arts, the National Endowment for the Humanities, the National Science Foundation, the Institute for Museum and Library Services, and the Samuel H. Kress Foundation), with ongoing support from the University and Museum, provide for a properly equipped lab.
-The Museum supports three full-time conservators and training opportunities for students and conservation interns.
-Grant funding supports projects dedicated to meet the Museum’s highest priority collection conservation needs and provide additional support for internships.
+The Conservation Department’s current facility of 2,000 square feet includes a photographic studio, a reference library, offices, and a working laboratory.
+The well-equipped lab and library was supported by prior public and private funds from the National Endowment for the Arts, the National Endowment for the Humanities, the National Science Foundation, the Institute for Museum and Library Services, and the Samuel H. Kress Foundation, with ongoing support from the University and Museum.
+The Museum supports full-time conservators and training opportunities for students and conservation interns.
+Grant funding supports projects dedicated to meet the Museum’s highest priority collection conservation needs and provides additional support for internships.

 Peabody Museum conservators are members of the American Institute for Conservation of Historic and Artistic Works (AIC), the national professional organization of conservation professionals.

-Please examine the links on the left for examples of some of the conservation projects undertaken by Peabody Museum staff.
+Please see the menu links to the left for examples of some of the conservation projects undertaken by Peabody Museum staff.

 Morgan Nau, Associate Conservator